emtee40/SurvivalManual-wiki/Apps.md

 Most instant messaging apps (such as Telegram and WhatsApp) rely on centralized servers for facilitating communication between the participants.
 In a survival situation, it's likely that these servers would become unavailable rendering those apps useless.

-[Briar](https://briarproject.org/) is a decentralized instant messaging app which communicates directly between two or more Android smartphones or tablets using TOR, Wi-Fi or Bluetooth.
-Bluetooth pairs devices directly, though is limited to a range of just 10 meters (33 feet).
+[Briar](https://briarproject.org/) is a decentralized instant messaging app which communicates directly between two or more Android smartphones or tablets using TOR, Wi-Fi or Bluetooth which pairs devices directly.
+Traditionally, Bluetooth devices have been limited to a range of just 10 meters (33 feet), however, some modern smartphones support Bluetooth 5.0 which can reach up to 400 meters (1312 feet).
+Check the specification of your smartphone and tablet to find the maximum theoretical distance for its Bluetooth connection.

 Briar is available to download from [F-Droid](https://briarproject.org/installing-briar-via-f-droid/) and [Google Play](https://play.google.com/store/apps/details?id=org.briarproject.briar.android).
-If you are installing via F-Droid, you will need this link: fdroidrepos://briarproject.org/fdroid/repo?fingerprint=1FB874BEE7276D28ECB2C9B06E8A122EC4BCB4008161436CE474C257CBF49BD6
+If you are installing via F-Droid, you will need this link: (fdroidrepos://briarproject.org/fdroid/repo?fingerprint=1FB874BEE7276D28ECB2C9B06E8A122EC4BCB4008161436CE474C257CBF49BD6)[fdroidrepos://briarproject.org/fdroid/repo?fingerprint=1FB874BEE7276D28ECB2C9B06E8A122EC4BCB4008161436CE474C257CBF49BD6]

 ### Light